 Generalised vulvodynia is one of the most common types of vulvodynia or vulval pain of unknown cause.
-It can occur in women of any age.
 In men, a similar disorder is known as male genital dysaesthesia.
 It was previously known as dysaesthetic vulvodynia and is a form of cutaneous dysaesthesia.

-Vulvodynia is defined by the International Society for the Study of Vulvovaginal Diseases (ISSVD) as vulvar pain of at least 3 months duration, without clear identifiable cause, which may have potential associated factors.
+Vulvodynia is defined by the International Society for the Study of Vulvovaginal Diseases (ISSVD) as vulvar pain of at least 3 months duration, without a clearly identifiable cause.

 What are the symptoms of generalised vulvodynia?